bskari/pi-rc/README.md

 command signal.
 The Pi will continue broadcasting a given command until a new command is received.
 If you want to stop the car from moving, try sending a signal repeat that doesn't correspond to any action from the RC car.

-I chose to use UDP for listening for commands.
-If you're worried about messages being dropped, you can include the parameter

-    "request_response": true

-in one of your objects.
-The server will send a response message over UDP to the port one above from the port that the client sent the message from.